Back to BlogGuide

 </picture>

-Most sites I work on these days just use .webp directly.
-The 3–4% of users without support almost never complain.
+Most sites I work on now just use .webp directly.
+The 3–4% without WebP support almost never complain.

-80% is the setting I start with 90% of the time.
+80% is my starting point 90% of the time.
 Almost always looks great.
-If I see any weirdness I bump to 84–86%.
-Rarely go below 78%.
+If I notice weirdness I bump to 84–86%.

 When I still don't use WebP

-• Email campaigns — Outlook still hates it
+• Email campaigns Outlook still won't render it

-• Sending files to clients / non-tech people — JPEG is safer
+• Sending files to non-technical clients JPEG is safer

-• Print work — printers usually want JPEG or TIFF
+• Print work printers want JPEG or TIFF

 • Very old editing software that can't open .webp

-For everything that lives on a website?
-WebP is almost always the right call now.
+For everything that lives on a website and is viewed in a browser?
+WebP is almost always right now.

 5. Do the next batch when you have 10 minutes

-No need to convert your entire 8-year archive in one weekend.
-Just start with what people actually see.
+No need to convert your entire archive at once.
+Start with what people actually see.

 Ready to Compress Your Images?